skillitzimberg/CSharpWordCounter/README.md

 **Example:** The first string is the word 'windy'; the second string is 'Is the Windy City always windy?' - the program will find each instance of the word 'windy' and return the count 2.

 ## Setup/Installation Requirements
-To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/CSharpWordCounter).
+To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/WordCounter.Solution).

 ## Known Bugs
+Does not handle capitalization.

 ## Support and contact details